ossiesf/ossiesf.github.io/_posts/2023-11-06-My First Model.md

 submission.to_csv('submission.csv', index=False)
 ```

-I hope my learning process is helpful for anyone looking to get started with a basic machine learning model.
+I hope my learning process is helpful for anyone looking to get started with a basic machine learning model!

 Happy Hacking!